tiannachan/Data-Analysis-Projects-Portfolio/Project 1/README.md

 ## Data

-The project1 data set contains info and results for each participant (14-85 years) in the marathon races at Boston, New York City, Chicago, Twin Cities, and Grandmas from 1993 to 2016.
-It also includes weather parameters, such as dry and wet bulb temperature, relative humidity, black globe temperature and more.
-This results data already includes calculated variables WBGT (Wet Bulb Globe Temperature, calculated by the three temperature) and Flag (Groups for WBGT).
-The project also utilized the course_record data that included the record for each race, at each year.
-To further assess the environmental impact, AQI data was obtained using provided code in class, which grabbed data from an API using the R package RAQSAPI.
+The `project1` data set contains info and results for 11564 participants (14-85 years) in the marathon races at Boston, New York City, Chicago, Twin Cities, and Grandmas from 1993 to 2016.
+It also includes 10 weather parameters, such as dry and wet bulb temperature, relative humidity, black globe temperature and more.
+This includes the calculated variables `WBGT` (Wet Bulb Globe Temperature, calculated by the three temperatures) and `Flag` (Groups for WBGT).
+The project also utilized the `course_record` data that included the course record for each gender at each race and year.
+To further assess the environmental impact, AQI data was obtained using the R package RAQSAPI, grabbing data from the US Environmental Protection Agency's API.

 ## Methods

-This report starts with data preprocessing and showing some summary statistics for the data sets.
-To start the exploratory, I first examined the age and sex effects on marathon performance.
+The report starts with data preprocessing and showing some summary statistics for the data sets.
+To start the exploratory, the age and sex effects on marathon performance were first examined.
 Air quality information for PM2.5 and Ozone level was then factored in.
-Lastly, weather parameters are investigated and a discussion on the results is included.
+Last, weather parameters are investigated and a discussion on the results is included.
 All exploration was presented through plots, tables, and regression models.

 ## Results

 Age and sex differs in their average marathon performance - On average, men has a longer course time and both sex slows down.
 There is also impacts on environmental conditions - It was statistically significant that it differ by age, but not by sex.
-For weather parameters, wet bulb temperature and Flag Conditions (especially Red) have the largest positive impacts on time (i.e., largest negative impacts on performance).
-This means the hotter and more humid condition are associated with worse performance.
-On the other hand, Dew Point (DP) has negative impact on time (i.e., positive impact on performace), so higher dew point could be a favorable condition for better performance.
+For weather parameters, solar Radiation, wet bulb temperature, and Flag Conditions (especially Red) have the largest positive impacts on time (i.e., largest negative impacts on performance).
+On the other hand, Solar Radiation (SR) and Dew Point (DP) has negative impact on time (i.e., positive impact on performance), so higher solar radiation and dew point could be a favorable condition for better performance.

-The full report can be found [here](/Project 1/project1.pdf).
+The full report can be found [here](/project1.pdf).

 ## Files

+### R

+`aqi.R`: The R code used to obtain Air Quality Info from the US Environmental Protection Agency's API (Code provided in class).

 ### Report